syne-tune/syne-tune/docs/source/tutorials/developer/new_searcher.rst

    configures :class:`~syne_tune.optimizer.schedulers.FIFOScheduler` or
    class:`~syne_tune.optimizer.schedulers.HyperbandScheduler` with a new searcher, it is strongly recommended to adhere to the policy to specify searcher arguments in ``kwargs["search_options"]``.
-This simplifies exposing the new scheduler in the ``benchmarking`` mechanism, and in general provides a common user experience across different schedulers.
+This simplifies enabling the new scheduler in the simple experimentation framework of :mod:`syne_tune.experiments`, and in general provides a common user experience across different schedulers.

 Let us look at an example of a baseline wrapper whose underlying scheduler is of type :class:`~syne_tune.optimizer.schedulers.FIFOScheduler` with a specific